ax1/a1-test/README.md

 The test will take a folder of html pages as input and it will run a headless chrome on them.
 If any console.error is captured on the page, the test is failed.

 The test can also check external urls, use the depth parameter to browse around related pages.
-For devs: use https://developers.google.com/web/updates/2017/04/headless-chrome as reference
+For devs: use https://developers.google.com/web/updates/2017/04/headless-chrome as tutorial and https://chromedevtools.github.io/devtools-protocol as reference

 To test all the html files in a local folder: